FlorianB98/Template-Slim-Twig/readme.md

 ## What is this ?

-This is a Slim/Twig template to use in light project with a mecanic of blocks.
+This is a Slim/Twig template to use for Portfolio with a mecanic of blocks.

 ## Features

-* gestion of page with blocks and expend
+* Gestion of page with blocks and expend
-* Use of a database
+* Use of a database for the project

 ## Install in local